scylladb/scylladb/docs/troubleshooting/manager-monitoring-integration.rst

 Symptom
 -------

-Scylla Manager and Scylla Monitoring are installed, but when you look at Scylla Monitoring, the Scylla Manager dashboard shows the status of Scylla Manager as not connected.
+ScyllaDB Manager and ScyllaDB Monitoring are installed, but when you look at ScyllaDB Monitoring, the ScyllaDB Manager dashboard shows the status of ScyllaDB Manager as not connected.

 The following procedure contains several tests to pinpoint the integration issue.

 Solution
 --------

-1. Verify that Scylla Manager Server is up and running.
-From the Scylla Monitoring node, run the following Scylla Manager commands:
+1. Verify that ScyllaDB Manager Server is up and running.
+From the ScyllaDB Monitoring node, run the following ScyllaDB Manager commands:

 .. code-block:: none

    sctool version
    sctool status -c <CLUSTERNAME>

-If you get a response with no errors, Scylla Manager is running.
+If you get a response with no errors, ScyllaDB Manager is running.

-2. Verify that Scylla Monitoring is running with the Manager Dashboard (Monitoring server) by running the command for monitoring, including the ``-M`` flag, which specifies the Manager Dashboard version.
+2. Verify that ScyllaDB Monitoring is running with the Manager Dashboard (Monitoring server) by running the command for monitoring, including the ``-M`` flag, which specifies the Manager Dashboard version.
 For example, 2.0.

 .. code-block:: none

    /start-all.sh -s path/to/scylla_servers.yml -n path/to/node_exporter_servers.yml -d path/to/mydata -v 3.0 -M 2.0

-3. From Scylla Monitoring, check the Scylla Manager Dashboard and confirm if the Scylla Manager dashboard shows Scylla Manager as connected.
+3. From ScyllaDB Monitoring, check the ScyllaDB Manager Dashboard and confirm if the ScyllaDB Manager dashboard shows ScyllaDB Manager as connected.
 If yes, you do not need to continue.
 If no, continue to the next step.

 4. The issue might be a case where the IP addresses are not synchronized.
-This happens when Scylla Manager binds the Prometheus API to one IP address and the Prometheus pulls Manager metrics from a different IP address.
+This happens when ScyllaDB Manager binds the Prometheus API to one IP address and the Prometheus pulls Manager metrics from a different IP address.

    .. note:: When Monitoring and Manager are running on the same server, this IP might be **different** than 127.0.0.1 (localhost).